 This post is long overdue, but on 11/11/17 my sister Emily married her soulmate Caton at a destination wedding in Merida, Mexico.
-This was one of the most special weekends of our lives and I wanted to share the entire weekend itinerary along with all of the details that went into the big day!
+This was one of the most special weekends of our lives and so excited to share the entire weekend itinerary along with all of the details that went into the big day!

 - Photography: Shannon Skloss